Frequently Asked Questions

 You can also monitor Big Bear weather here on Ben’s Weather or The Weather Channel.

-We have 3 main roads to Big Bear: the 330/18 through Highland (from the West), the 18 through Victorville/Hesperia (North), and the 38 through Redlands/Mentone (South/East).
+We have three main roads to Big Bear: the 330/18 through Highland (from the West), the 18 through Victorville/Hesperia (North), and the 38 through Redlands/Mentone (South/East).
 Please check road conditions ahead of time during winter months.
 All three are well maintained main highways.

 In the event of road closures due to weather, you will be able to receive a full refund or apply the balance towards a future retreat.
 We will only offer a refund if the roads are closed due to weather.
 Please let us know well in advance if you anticipate any issues driving in winter weather conditions.
-Please note there are 3 ways up the mountain and an alternative route may be necessary.
+Please note there are three ways up the mountain and an alternative route may be necessary.

 If you are expecting snow during your retreat, we generally have you covered once you have arrived.
 It is always a good idea to bring layers and warm clothes, along with good shoes for the weather.
 The center offers cleats with spikes to slip onto guest shoes to provide traction for all guests in snow/ice.
 We also offer gators to cover pants if hiking into deeper snow, and snow shoes for borrowing.
 All cabins have central heating.
 We also offer a few winter clothes for borrow at the dining hall.